TheresaLui/SelfHelpContent_v2/articles/problemscopingques.billing/problemscopingques-reservation-management.md

             },
             "dropdownOptions": [
                 {
-                    "value": "Unable to retrieve list of subscription.", "text": "Unable to retrieve list of subscription" }
+                    "value": "Unable to retrieve list of reservations.", "text": "Unable to retrieve list of reservations" }
             ],
             "useAsAdditionalDetails": false,